sakshamyep/QuickMusic/README.md

 # QuickMusic

-A simple and high quality discord music bot.
+A simple, high quality and stable discord music bot based on DiscordJS V14 and Kazagumo.

 # Features